[ Lymph Notes home ] [ Click to read 'Improved Hospital Safety: The Story of G-Sleeve' ]

 Although there are no special sodium guidelines for individuals with lymphedema, many individuals with this condition report increased swelling after a very salty meal.

-Dietary Guidelines for Americans 2010, published jointly by the Department of Health and Human Services (HHS) and the Department of Agriculture (USDA) recommends the following guidelines and actions:
+Dietary Guidelines for Americans 2010, which is published jointly by the Department of Health and Human Services (HHS) and the Department of Agriculture (USDA) recommends the following guidelines and actions:

-• Research by these groups indicates that most Americans consume at least twice the recommended amount of salt each day.
+• Research has shown that many groups, indicate that most Americans, consume at least twice the recommended amount of salt every day.

 SELECTING HEALTHY FOODS

-When selecting foods it is healthier to replace processed (canned or frozen) foods, which are usually high in salt, with fresh and raw potassium-rich foods, such as fruits and vegetables.
+When selecting foods it is healthier to replace processed (canned or frozen) foods.
+These are usually higher in salt, than are fresh and raw potassium-rich foods, such as fruits and vegetables.

-• Be aware that some fresh raw chicken is chilled in salt water that is absorbed into the meat.
+• Beware that some fresh raw chicken is chilled in salt water that is absorbed into the meat.
 Air chilled chicken is not exposed to this added salt water source.

-• Learn to read the nutrition labels on prepared foods and on restaurant menus.
+• Learn to read the nutrition labels on prepared foods and, where available, on restaurant menus.
 It is important to remember that this information is based on a single serving — not on the contents of an entire container of a prepared food.

-• Learn to prepare unprocessed foods with alternatives flavorings such as herbs or fresh lemon juice.
+• Learn to prepare unprocessed foods with alternatives flavorings such as fresh herbs or fresh lemon juice.

 • Be aware of what you drink.
 Sodas, both diet and regular varieties, contain sodium.
 Drinks made of vegetable juices are also high in sodium.